Things to do in Gran Canaria

 Palmitos Park, Gran Canaria

-Spend a fun-packed family day at this world-class zoological botanical park and aquarium.
+Spend a fun-packed family day at Palmitos Park, a world-class zoological botanical park and aquarium.
 Wander through the natural setting and discover animals and plants from across five continents.

 Gasp in admiration as birds of prey and parrots demonstrate their skills and say hello to the meerkats who are always ready to entertain.
 Swing by the Islands of Primates to see monkeys in action, and say hello to the resident Komodo dragon if you dare.

-12 – Take a day trip to Tenerife and Loro Park
+12 – Come face to face with awe-inspiring killer whales during a memorable day trip to Loro Park

 Tenerife day trip from Gran Canaria

 One of the most rewarding day trips from Gran Canaria is to the neighboring island of Tenerife to visit Loro Park.
-Discover animals and plants in their natural environment and enjoy live shows throughout the day.
+Originally set up as a parrot sanctuary back in the 1970s, Loro Park has expanded exponentially to house a wide variety of animals such as gorillas, fierce tigers and sleepy sloths!

 Watch as dolphins and sea lions perform their best moves and laugh at waddling penguins as they congregate for lunch.
-Finish up with Natura Vision, a domed cinema showing a magical documentary film.
+Finish up with Natura Vision, a domed cinema showing magical documentary films.

 13 – Enjoy a scenic jeep safari